 The Emergence of Investment Opportunities for Non-Accredited Investors

-The biggest beneficiaries of new regulation has been non-accredited investors.
+The biggest beneficiaries of new regulation have been non-accredited investors.
 As I discussed in a recent blog post, non-accredited investors now have access to real estate deals previously only available to wealthy investors.
 Whether it be the Fundrise and Realty Mogul REITs, innovative marketplace lending companies such as Groundfloor, or platforms utilizing Reg A+ offerings, everyone now has the ability to add direct real estate investment to their investment portfolio.

-It’s been a lot of fun witnessing the evolution over the past 3 years, however I remain concerned about the real estate crowdfunding space.
+It’s been a lot of fun witnessing the evolution over the past 3 years, however, I remain concerned about the real estate crowdfunding space.
 Many companies aren’t equipped to be real estate companies and I’ve heard several stories of poor operations and deals gone bad.
 Other platforms, incentivized to grow as quickly as possible, risk doing deals outside their target profile, and still others may fizzle out, unable to build a profitable company.

 One thing is for sure, innovation will continue to push the real estate crowdfunding business forward and over the long-term investors and the real estate business will be better off.
 I can’t wait to see what part VIII has in store.